komzy/Gaze-Based-Annotation-of-Histopathology-Images-for-Training-of-Deep-Convolutional-Neural-Ne/utils/README.md

 Python Scripts:

-1) generate_tfrecord.py: convert dataset images and annotations to '.record'.
+1) generate_tfrecord_from_csv.py: convert dataset images and annotations in CSV format to TF compatible '.record'
+2) generate_tfrecord_from_pascalvoc.py: convert dataset images and annotations in PASCAL VOC format to TF compatible '.record'